SCOTT SIMON, Host:

 Time magazine has called Bill James one of the 100 most influential people in the world; quite a billing for someone who was working as a night watchman at a pork and beans factory in the 1970s, when he began to write about baseball.
 Bill James envisioned new statistics like runs created, rather than runs, hits and errors.
 And his baseball abstract changed baseball more powerfully than any invention since the leather glove.
 He's currently a senior advisor to the Boston Red Sox.

-Mr. BILL JAMES (Author, "Popular Crime: Reflections on the Celebration of Violence"): Thank you for having me on this.
+BILL JAMES: Thank you for having me on this.

-Mr. JAMES: I'm not an expert in anything thats established; that 99 percent of my book is based on writing about other writers writing about crimes.
+JAMES: I'm not an expert in anything that's established; that 99 percent of my book is based on writing about other writers writing about crimes.

 SIMON: A series of murders were committed in Boston in the early 1960s -, murders of 13 single women from the age of 19, I guess, into their 70's - were lumped under the title The Boston Strangler.
 A man named Albert DeSalvo confessed to being The Boston Strangler.
 That became a famous film, starring Tony Curtis.
 Was, in your judgment, Albert DeSalvo The Boston Strangler?

 JAMES: Well, the hero of that story is a Boston woman named Susan Kelly who wrote a book which convinced me.
 And I adopted her point of view and advocated it with some of my own interpretation.
 Her point of view is basically no evidence that Albert DeSalvo was The Boston Strangler.
 And it's very improbable that he was.

 JAMES: Yes.
 And about a month before he confessed, a psychiatrist who knew him very well testified under oath that he was delusional and incompetent to stand trial.